ANNOUNCING A NEW JOURNAL: Archaeology of Food and Foodways

 This new journal will begin publication in 2020.
 Submissions are now invited for the first issue due to be published June 2020.

-The official website is in production and will go live shortly; in the meantime, potential contributors interested in knowing more or wishing to submit an article are welcome to contact the editors at AFFeditors@equinoxpub.com
+Potential contributors interested in knowing more or wishing to submit an article are welcome to contact the editors at AFFeditors@equinoxpub.com

 Shanti Morell-Hart, McMaster University, Canada